Hopton Incline: Services

-Special trains

-The High Peak Trail
+Closure

+By the 1960s, rail services on the line has almost become exclusively block trains from local quarries.
+These freight services slowly decreased further during the Beeching cuts.
+In 1963 the rope-worked 1 in 8 Middleton Incline became the first section of the Cromford and High Peak line to closed.
+This was then followed by the Middleton Top-Friden section, including the 1 in 8 Sheep Pasture Incline and the Hopton Incline, which closed on 21 April 1967.
+The final section was between Friden Goods Yard and Hindlow which closed on 2 October 1967.

+Preservation

 In 1971 the Peak Park Planning Board and Derbyshire County Council bought the track bed from the site of Hurdlow station, near Buxton, through the Hopton Incline to High Peak Junction, near Cromford and turned it into the High Peak Trail, which is now National Route 54 of the National Cycle Network.
 The trail is popular with walkers, cyclists and horse riders.

 The High Peak Trail is also designated as part of the Pennine Bridleway, a leisure route that starts at Middleton Top, not far from the incline, and covers 73 mi through Derbyshire to the South Pennines.

 The incline was dramatic in railway terms.
 As part of an off-road trail it catches the public's eye, but not with the same impact as rope-hauled inclines, embankments, machinery, buildings and scenery.
 The adjacent road also diminishes the impact except for people "in the know".
 It is, nevertheless, preserved for all to enjoy.